-- You will then be given an opportunity to state your reasons for believing the chair should be overruled, after which the chair who made the ruling will also have an opportunity to give his/ her reasons for the ruling. - No one else may participate in this discussion.
+- If you disagree with a ruling of the chair on a point of order, you may APPEAL THE DECISION OF THE CHAIR. - After you make such an appeal, it must be supported by at least one other member.
+If someone supports you, the chair must be turned over to the next highest ranking officer. - You will then be given an opportunity to state your reasons for believing the chair should be overruled, after which the chair who made the ruling will also have an opportunity to give their reasons for the ruling. - No one else may participate in this discussion.
 There is no debate. - The acting chair will then place your appeal before the group for a vote. - The group can then, by majority vote, overrule your appeal and uphold the chair, or support your opinion by overruling the chair. - Whether the chair's ruling is overturned or upheld, the chair returns to chairing the meeting following the vote.